guillaumeblanc/ozz-animation/_documentation/howtos.md

 How to write a custom animation importer?
 =========================================
-As for the skeleton, ozz proposes all the offline [data structures][link_offline_pipeline] and [utilities][link_offline_pipeline_utilities] required to build runtime optimized animation data. `ozz::animation::offline::RawAnimation` is the offline data structure for animations.
+As for the skeleton, ozz proposes all the offline [data structures][link_toolset] and [utilities][link_toolset] required to build runtime optimized animation data. `ozz::animation::offline::RawAnimation` is the offline data structure for animations.
 It is defined as an array of tracks, each one containing discrete arrays of translation, rotation and scale keyframes.
 It is converted to the runtime `ozz::animation::Animation` with `ozz::animation::offline::AnimationBuilder` class.

 So writing a custom importer means first filling a RawAnimation object.
 The next few code part setup a Raw animation with 3 tracks (usable with a 3 joints skeleton).